Robust Adaptive Rate-Optimal Testing for the White Noise Hypothesis

 An important issue in the construction of the test (\ref{Test}) is the choice of the penalty sequence.
-Choosing $\gamma_{n}$\ large enough gives that $\widehat{p}$ stays close to $1$, hence that the test statistic $\widehat{S} _{\widehat{p}}$\ remains close to $\widehat{S}_{1}$.
-Hence, in one hand, using a large $\gamma_{n}$ ensures that the level of the test is close to its nominal size due to the choice (\ref{Alpha}) of critical values which is driven by the asymptotic distribution of $\widehat{S}_{1}$.
-On the other hand, a large $\gamma_{n}$ may drastically limit the power of the test since the statistic $\widehat{S}_{\widehat{p}}$ would not differ from $\widehat{S}_{1}$, limiting so the power of the test.
-The trade-off between size and power concerns is addressed by the two first results of this section.
-Consider first the null hypothesis $\mathcal{H}_{0}$.
-The following theorem gives a lower bound for $\gamma_{n}$ which ensures that the test is asymptotically of level $\alpha$ under the null.
+Choosing $\gamma_{n} $\ large enough implies that $\widehat{p}$ stays close to $1$ and so the test statistic $\widehat{S}_{\widehat{p}}$ remains close to $\widehat{S}_{1}$.
+Hence, on the one hand, using large $\gamma_{n}$ ensures that the level of the test is close to its nominal size.
+On the other hand, a large $\gamma_{n}$ may substantially limit the power of the test since the statistic $\widehat {S}_{\widehat{p}}$ would not differ from $\widehat{S}_{1}$.
+The trade-off between size and power is addressed by Theorem \ref{Penalty lower bound}\ and Theorem \ref{Sparse}.

+Consider first the properties of the test under the null hypothesis.
+The following theorem gives a lower bound for $\gamma_{n}$ which ensures that $\widehat{p}=1$ asymptotically so that the test is asymptotically of level $\alpha$.